Tutorial: Building an Application with Intent Architect

 Accept all the changes:

-• Right-click on the Baskets folder and select New Command.
+- Right-click anywhere on the diagram and select

 Generate the outputs: